hmc-cs-lnorgaard/MLCH/README.md

 and upon choosing a play, the original play HTML file will be displayed, formatted by scss.
 The user will then be able to cut text from the play, which will be handled by JavaScript functions.
-When finished JavaScript will be used to save the edited version of the play, which will be loaded from thenon.
+When finished JavaScript will be used to save the edited version of the play, which will be loaded from then on.
 The user can also view analytics calculated by other JavaScript functions.
 The decisions and reasoning for using this architecture is presented later in this document.